uchile-robotics-forks/darknet_ros/README.md

     git checkout pepper
     cd ../

+Small modifications must be done to darknet files, in order to grant compatibility with Pepper.
+First, go to `darknet/include/darknet.h` and comment code line 103 as:

+    //typedef struct network network;

+Second, go to `darknet/src/utils.c` and comment code line 16 as:

+    //    clock_gettime(CLOCK_REALTIME, &now);

+Now, you can start building.
 To maximize performance, make sure to build in *Release* mode.
 You can specify the build type by setting

     catkin_make -DCMAKE_BUILD_TYPE=Release